selabhvl/dat250public/projectdescription/README.md

 1. There shall be a(n) (object-oriented) _Domain Model_ and custom _Business Logic_ for processing users, polls, and votes.
 2. The FeedApp functionality must be exposed via a _REST API_ that incorporates _security aspects_ (session or token-based authentication and role-based authorization).
 3. All domain entities are _persistently stored_ in a _relational database_ (object-relational mapping).
-4. There is a _Web UI_ implemented either as a Single or Multi Page Application
+4. There is a _Web UI_ implemented either as a Single or Multi Page Application.
+5. The application should make use of a NoSQL database at some point in the stack (e.g. a Cache, or a redundancy storage for high availability).
-5. Each vote event shall trigger the FeedApp to send an aggregated presentation of each poll to an _analytical component_, which stores its data in a _NoSQL database_.
-That communication channel between the FeedApp and its analytical component shall be based on _messaging_ in order to decouple both of them.
+5. Each vote event shall trigger the FeedApp to send a notification to a _messaging solution_, i.e. a component that allows arbitrary clients to subscribe to these vote events.
 6. The source code of the application must be in a publicly accessible _git repository_ and there must be a _CI-pipeline_ that automatically tests and builds the application,
 7. The application must be delivered as one or multiple _container images_ hosted in a public container registry